Court denies Trump request to immediately restore travel ban

 The Trump administration appealed a temporary order restraining the ban nationwide, saying late Saturday night that the federal judge in Seattle overreached by “second-guessing” the president on a matter of national security.

-The higher court’s denial of an immediate stay means people from seven countries affected by Trump’s order will be allowed, for now, to enter the country while the legal battles continue.
+Now the higher court’s denial of an immediate stay means the legal battles over the ban will continue for days at least.
 The 9th U.S. Circuit Court of Appeals in San Francisco asked challengers of the ban respond to the appeal, and for the Justice Department to file a counter-response by Monday afternoon.

 Most Read Stories